 What happened next was even more powerful.
 Haridasa did not get angry.
 He smiled and forgave her.

-With deep compassion, he instructed her in the chanting of the holy name: “Just chant Hare Krishna and your life will be perfect.”
+With deep compassion, he instructed her in the chanting of the holy name:

 She surrendered fully, gave up her profession, shaved her head, wore white cloth, and began living a life of devotion.
 From that day, she too began chanting 300,000 names of Krishna daily.